This might be the prettiest small town to visit this fall in Ontario

 Founded in 1827, the town predates Canadian Confederation.
 Its European history is visible across the area, highly visible in architectural style.

 One of the town’s proudest icons is The Square, a traffic circle downtown that is home to the county courthouse.
 This traffic circle is actually an octagon that was built in the mid-19th century and continues to stand today.
-The Square is encircled by quaint shops, local restaurants, and an art gallery.
+The Square is encircled by quaint shops, local restaurants, and an art gallery that reopens this week.

 A charming day trip into the town wouldn’t be complete with a stop at one of the many restaurants Goderich has to offer.
 West Side Willy’s is a local favourite, and offers the “rockstar burger,” which has an interesting combination of cheese, peanut butter, and a deep-fried pickle for the adventurous.